cincanproject/tools/tool-metadata.md

     }

 Inside `command` field, each whitespace-separated part of the hinted command is given as a list.
-Special value `<file>` marks the name of the file containing input data.
+Values marked with prefix `^` are placeholders for input files.
+Values marked with prefix `^^` are placeholders for output files.
-It is assumed that the output data goes to standard output.
+When no output file is marked, it is assumed that the output data goes to standard output.
 The input and output format is given in fields `input` and `output`, respectively.